natalieagus/50002/docs/Labs/verilog/lab3.md

 ## A Deeper Dive into Verilog's Blocking and Nonblocking Assignments

 {:.note}
 This is a very distilled but sufficient introduction to blocking and nonblocking assignments in Verilog, and its effect on specific event control sensitivity.
-If you'd like to go into a super deep dive, checkout this article.
-(TBC).
+If you'd like to go into a super deep dive, checkout [this](https://natalieagus.github.io/50002/lab/supp-1-verilog) article.

 ### Nonblocking assignment (<=)